almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 I wanted to do something different for Christmas.
 Given that the COVID-19 (Coronavirus) pandemic was happening during 2020, I had extra funds on hand since I was not doing much travelling during this time.
 I decided to leverage my Technology and Electrical Engineering skills and build a Christmas light show.

+### What does your HOA say about the show?

+I do not live in a neighborhood with an HOA.
+From what I have seen though, those that do live in neighborhoods with HOAs, when their show gains too much popularity or causes traffic issues, the HOA usually issue "cease and desist letters" or threaten the owners with fines if they continue with their animated displays.
+Thus they either stop doing their show or they move their show to another location that does not have an HOA or do not have close neighbors.

 ## Money